 Austin, TX 78711-2040

-- The Vital Statistics Unit Central Adoption Registry keeps adoption records from private, non-related adoptions and from many closed adoption agencies.
+For a de-identified copy of adoption records: The Vital Statistics Unit Central Adoption Registry keeps adoption records from private, non-related adoptions and many closed adoption agencies.
 For these adoption records, fill out a VS210 Request for Open Records Application form to get a copy of the de-identified records.

 What is the Central Adoption Registry?